"He found himself wondering at times, especially in the autumn, about the wild lands." - J.R.R. Tolkien

 'Angst By August': Zappa / Twist and Shout (Denmark, 1983/1984)

-Danish filmmaker Bille August (Smilla's Sense of Snow, Night Train to Lisbon) broke through internationally in 1987 with his father-and-son picture Pelle the Conqueror, a rural drama set in the mid-19th century and starring Max von Sydow and Pelle Hvenegaard; it won the Academy Award and Golden Globe for best foreign-language film as well as the Palme d'or at Cannes.
-Before that, he co-wrote and directed a pair of coming-of-age dramas, Zappa (1983) and Twist and Shout (1984), that explored a very different variety of childhood — the awkward teenage years — in a more modern setting (1960s Copenhagen) but in a similarly bittersweet way.
-In Zappa, two teen boys invite a third to join their little gang, and things turn dark when their enthusiasms turn to bullying, burglary and violence.
-In Twist and Shout, one of the boys (again played by Adam Tønsbrerg), is now a drummer in a Beatles cover band who forms an awkward bond with another lad (Lars Simonsen) struggling to cope with a stern father and mentally ill mother.
+Danish filmmaker Bille August (Smilla's Sense of Snow, Night Train to Lisbon) broke through internationally in 1987 with his father-and-son picture Pelle the Conqueror, a rural drama set in the mid-19th century that starred Max von Sydow and Pelle Hvenegaard and that won the Academy Award and Golden Globe for best foreign-language film as well as the Palme d'or at Cannes.
+Before that, August co-wrote and directed a pair of coming-of-age dramas, Zappa (1983) and Twist and Shout (1984), that explored a very different variety of childhood — the awkward teenage years — in a more modern setting, 1960s Copenhagen.
+In Zappa, two boys invite a third to join their little gang, and things turn dark when their enthusiasms turn to bullying, burglary and violence.
+In Twist and Shout, one of the boys (again played by Adam Tønsbrerg), plays drums in a Beatles cover band and forms an awkward bond with a shy friend (Lars Simonsen) struggling to cope with a stern father and mentally ill mother.
 If you're a fan of August's compatriot, the filmmaker Nils Malmros (Tree of Knowledge), who too explores the cruel realities of early adolescence, you'll enjoy these two pictures.
 In a solid upgrade from the 2004 double-DVD set released by Home Vision Entertainment, they now come paired on Blu-ray by Altered Innocence, a small LGBTQ-themed U.S. distributor.
-Extras include a new half-hour interview with August, an 11-minute appreciation of the director's work, and a half dozen trailers.
+Extras include a new half-hour interview with August, an 11-minute appreciation of the director's work, and half a dozen trailers.
 English (and Spanish) subtitles are optional.